-In contrast to prostate cancer, an enlarged prostate (benign prostatic hyperplasia, BPH) is a benign disease of the prostate.
-It is one of the most common male diseases.
-From the age of around 50 years old, virtually every second man is more or less affected by it.
-Typical symptoms of prostate enlargement are symptoms when urinating.
+Benign prostate enlargement (benign prostatic hyperplasia, BPH) is the most common disease of the prostate.
+From the age of around 50, practically one in two men are affected, but not all of them have symptoms.
 Benign prostate enlargement is usually treated with medication.
+In most cases, benign prostate enlargement is harmless.
 If there is an accumulation of urine in the bladder, surgical removal of the prostate may be necessary.

 The prostate (prostate gland) is located below the bladder and surrounds the urethra.
 The gland produces a secretion that is expelled together with sperm during ejaculation.
 As men grow older, their prostate often becomes enlarged.
 Hereditary predisposition, the male sex hormone and age in particular part in the occurrence of this enlargement.
 Thus, around 40% of men are affected by prostate enlargement by the age of 50 years; at the age of 80 years old, the figure even rises to more than 90%.

 The treatment depends on the severity of the symptoms and the extent of the impact.
-If there are only limited symptoms, no treatment is often necessary.
-If the symptoms are too uncomfortable or the psychological stress is bigger, the symptoms can be alleviated with medication and the growth of the prostate decreased.
-Plant-based medication as well as medication which blocks the effect of the sexual hormone on the prostate are available for medical treatment.
+Treatment is often not necessary for minor complaints.
+If the symptoms are too troublesome or the suffering is greater, the symptoms of prostate enlargement can be treated with medication.
+Herbal medicines and medicines that block the effect of the sex hormones on the prostate are available for drug treatment.

-If urination is severely impacted, there is complete urine retention or repeated bladder infections, surgery may be necessary.
-You can find out more about the surgical treatment options in the prostate surgery section.
+If urination is severely impacted and the patient is suffering from complete urine retention or repeated bladder infections, surgery may be necessary.
+Thanks to modern, minimally invasive methods, complaints such as erectile dysfunction and incontinence are rare after surgery.
+Read more about the surgical procedures in the chapter on prostate surgery.